RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #371

+Started work on the ordering and timing of all the teaching messages.
+Started with the basic objective, the buying message, and the scoring message.

 ## #369, #370

 I'm sad cuz I found that there is a bug that is keeping me from using flags for